fredgrott/GWSDroidGradle/README.md

-classpath dependency in build script is first set to the version of the android tools plugin which is kept in-line with the stable version of the plugin rather than living on the edge with the beta-version as the stable version api i snot changing and thus results in a stable build system that is very dependable.
+classpath dependency in build script is first set to the version of the android tools plugin which is kept in-line with the stable version of the plugin rather than living on the edge with the beta-version as the stable version api is not changing and thus results in a stable build system that is very dependable.

 So now let me describe the gradle plugin dependencies that are set up in classpath and why I sue these gradle plugins.